cryptic-end-user/ChatGPT_CRS/README.md

 # "_ChatGPT as a Conversational Recommender System: A User-Centric Analysis_"

-We report the data and compile results for the under-reviewed research work.
+We report the data and compiled results for the under-reviewed research work.

 1. The file named '_ChatGPT API parameters selection_' includes details on adjusting the ChatGPT API parameters for generating responses.